ANU-charlotte/Deep-Bushfire-Detection/README.md

 *Note (23/5/2022): There is currently issues with uploading the 'outputs' folder containing my trained model and an mp4 test video showcase due to its large file size.

 # Data preparation
 I first extracted the smoke footages as frames and labelled them individually on MATLAB using the image labeller tool in the toolbox.
 Then, after obtaining a matrix of gTruth box values, I converted each row of the matrix as its own individual .txt file and saved them at `data/boxLabels`.
 After that, applying `creat_coco.py` to create a coco-json formatted dataset.
-This will allow easier data application to other exisiting models.
-After that, I uploaded both my images and its coco json annotations to roboflow to generate a dataset.
-This dataset set is now made avaible to public through this link: https://app.roboflow.com/honours/deep-smoke-detection/2
+This will allow easier data application to other existing models.
+However, I ended up using the roboflow website to generate xml files for processing.
+Labelled smoke data available here: https://app.roboflow.com/honours/deep-smoke-detection/2

 Below shows an example of a labelled image for training.